 This plant has numerous and very attractive large, broad round silvery striped green leaves.
 Not a difficult plant to look after, where it will grow to 1m tall.

 This is a classical variety that has beautiful large dark green leaves that are banded with silver and emerald green.
 The back of the leaves are a deep red-purple that enhances the plant, where it can grow up to 60cm in height.

 This is an unusual variety of calathea that is soft to the touch.
 The leaves tend to be long and stretched and are not as bright as a lot of the other calathea.
 The leaves are a rich green on top and dark burgundy underneath.
 A plant that will enhance most homes.

 This is a plant that has long leaves with a velvety texture and a zebra-striped pattern on top.
 Below the leaves are purplish and when fully grown look like a palm.
 The leaves in ideal conditions can grow up to 30cm long, which could be half the size of a fully grown plant.
 Not an easy plant to look after.
 If the compost is allowed to dry out, it will cause the plant to deteriorate, never to recover.
 Draughts and temperature fluctuations can be fatal.

 In this article, we have discussed how to get the best from your calathea.
-We have talked about the varieties to grow and the best growing conditions to keep your plant healthy and looking their best.
-They can be difficult plants to look after, especially if you do not get the temperature, humidity, light and watering requirement right.
+We have talked about the varieties to grow and the best growing conditions to keep your plant healthy and looking its best.
+They can be difficult plants to look after, especially if you do not get the temperature, humidity, light and watering requirements right.

-They are such colourful houseplant that I recommend that everybody should have one in their home.
+They are such colourful houseplants that I recommend that everybody should have one in their home.
 It will certainly brighten it up.